How we started tracing our family tree

 Contents of Site

-The next step is to find the persons marriage certificate.
-This is important as it will tell you the Fathers name of both the bride and groom and their occupations.
+The next step is to find the persons marriage certificate and as you now have the mothers Maiden name you can search for this at freebdm.
+This Certificate is important as it will tell you the Fathers name of both the bride and groom and their occupations.
 It also sometimes gives their address before the marriage.

 Now you have the Fathers names you can move to the next generation and send off for their certificates.
 You can use this method until you reach beyond the start of Civil registration which started in 1837, beyond this you will need to search the parish records which will in some cases take you back to the 1500s if you are lucky.
-Many local record centres will hold transcripts of the old parish records of their area and their are many that have been transcribed and are searchable onine Freereg.is a site dedicated to transcribing all parish records and offering a free search.
+Many local record centres will hold transcripts of the old parish records of their area and there are many that have been transcribed and are searchable onine, Freereg.is a site dedicated to transcribing all parish records and offering a free search.
 You will quite often hit a brick wall in your research but don’t give up.
 As you learn more and more about your ancestors you will get hints and start to move on again.
+There are many free transcriptions on this site divided by County or Country at this page Search by County or Country.

 Once you have started you will get the bug and will want to fill in all the gaps.
 One of the best resources for this is the census.
 A census of the population has been held every 10yrs starting in 1841.
 This information is kept private for 100yrs but every 10yrs another census becomes available to view.